NeLLi-team/nsgtree/README.md

 * Results can be found in a subdir in <query faa dir\>/nsgt_<analysis name\>"

 ### Docker / Shifter
-* Load the working directory that contains files with models, querydir and config file with shifter
+* Shifter on NERSC Saul or Cori
 ```
 shifterimg pull fschulzjgi/nsgtree:0.3.2
 ```
+* Load the working directory that contains files with models, querydir and config file with shifter
 ```
 shifter \
   --volume=$(pwd):/nsgtree/example \